jfmendez11/leal-ios-technical-test/README.md

         - Go to the repo's root directory ```leal-ios-technical-test``` and run ```carthage update``` in the terminal.
 3. Open ```leal-ios-technical-test.xcodeproj``` and execute the app on a simulator or physical device.

-**Note:** If running on a physical device, make sure iOS version is above 13.5
+**Note:** If running on a physical device, make sure iOS version is above 13.5 and modify the Signing & Capabilities to your profile.

 ## App Workflow